Apple to invest $350 billion to the US economy in the next 5 years

-Apple said it plans to contribute some $350 billion to the US economy over the next five years, including creating 20,000 new jobs and adding a new campus.
+Apple said it that, thanks in part to overseas revenue, it plans to invest $30 billion over the next five years, including building a new US campus, and adding 20,000 new employees over the next five years.

-Already the nation's largest taxpayer, the tech giant said Wednesday it anticipates to invest approximately $38 billion as a result of lower US taxes on overseas revenue.
-Additionally, the company said it will reach that $350 billion contribution by "combining new investments" along with its current pace of spending with domestic suppliers and manufacturers -- including an estimated $55 billion this year.
+The tech giant on Wednesday said lower US taxes on international revenue will allow it to bring in and invest $38 billion in this country.
+Much of that money will go toward capital expenditures, including more than $10 billion for data centers across the US.
+Apple already has data centers in seven US states and, on Wednesday, broke ground for a new data center in Reno, Nevada.

+Apple, which described itself as "already the largest US taxpayer," said it anticipates directly contributing about $350 billion to the total US economy over the next five years.
+Besides new investments, that figure includes spending with US suppliers and manufacturers, sales tax on Apple products and taxes on Apple employees' wages.

-"We believe deeply in the power of American ingenuity, and we are focusing our investments in areas where we can have a direct impact on job creation and job preparedness," CEO Tim Cook said in a statement."We have a deep sense of responsibility to give back to our country and the people who help make our success possible."
+"We believe deeply in the power of American ingenuity, and we are focusing our investments in areas where we can have a direct impact on job creation and job preparedness," CEO Tim Cook said in a statement.

+Apple said it plans to build an Apple campus in a new location, initially to house customer technical support.
+The site will be announced later in the year.

 The news comes about a week after GOP Sen. John Thune, chair of the US Commerce, Science and Transportation Committee, wrote a letter to Cook asking why Apple purposely slowed down the processing performance of older iPhones.